googlefonts/how-to-hint-variable-fonts/README.md

 **YIPAnchor(5,3,6)**

-Moves point 3, to full pixel grid, relative to point 5 and point 6, which now has a new grid-fit position.
+Moves point 3, to full pixel grid, positioned relative to point 5 and point 6, which now has a new grid-fit position.
 This ensures high contrast on the bottom of the horizontal crossbar on the Cap H, and helps to minimise blur. _(The Autohinter also chooses point 3 on the bottom of the horizontal bar, to interpolate, between the top and bottom of the Cap H.)_

 If point 8 was chosen, the bar would have a tendency to round down and may cause the bar to look optically low.
-It is better visually for the bar to be high as opposed to low, the same conceppt as is used in the high resolution design.
+It is better visually for the bar to be high as opposed to low, the same concept as is used in the high resolution design.
 This same hinting strategy can then be used in a consistent way, for other glyphs with a centre bar, capital ‘E’, ‘F’, etc.

 **Step 4: Control the middle horizontal bar weight**